Fad diet: Types of fad diets

 Fad diets are generally restrictive, and are characterized by promises of fast weight loss or great physical health (notably by "detoxification"), and which are not grounded in sound science.

 Some fad diets, such as diets purporting to be alternative cancer treatments, promise health benefits other than weight loss.

-Commercial weight management organizations (CMWOs), such as Weight Watchers, were inappropriately associated with fad diets in the past.
+Commercial weight management organizations (CWMOs), such as Weight Watchers, were inappropriately associated with fad diets in the past.

 Several factors can cause someone to start a fad diet, such as socio-cultural peer pressure on body image, self-esteem and the effect of media.

 Bad diets

 Although not all fad diets are inherently detrimental to health, there are "red flags" of bad dietary advice, such as: